 It will be displayed as a tooltip when hovering over the topics listing

 2.)
-When clicking on a breadcrumb the DITA Help box is updated with a link to the corressponding documentation on the DITA homepage.
+When clicking on a breadcrumb the DITA Help box is updated with a link

-3.)
-Changing a topic reference in the map view lets you also select topics from a different project.
-Note that the text input field at the top of the dialog box can be used to filter the result list.
+a different project.
+Note that the text input field at the top of the dialog box can

 A topic that is linked from another project will be marked as "external".

-4.)
-Links may reference topics from another project.
-Note that the link text will be updated with title changes without a refresh.
+another project.
+Note that the link text will be updated with title changes

 5.)
 There is a "more info" button next to each list entry.